The 16 Most Common KETO Side Effects and Remedies

 Up your potassium intake with potassium-rich ketogenic foods.

 Weakness is a common symptom of keto flu.
-One of the mechanisms of a keto or low-carb diet is a reduction in insulin levels.
-Insulin has many functions in the body, including telling your kidneys when to retain sodium.
-When you go on a keto diet, your insulin levels reduce, and your body begins to shed the excess sodium and water that your body has retained.
+One of the mechanisms of a keto or low-carb diet is a reduction in Fat Storing Hormone levels.
+Fat Storing Hormone has many functions in the body, including telling your kidneys when to retain sodium.
+When you go on a keto diet, your Fat Storing Hormone levels reduce, and your body begins to shed the excess sodium and water that your body has retained.

 This process can be a good thing, but if you don't replenish some of the sodium your body gets rid of, you can start feeling weak and even lightheaded.
 Sodium is an essential electrolyte, and your body needs plenty of it to function properly.